TW-exe/tw-exe.github.io/_posts/2023-12-18-agametoplay.md

 title: A game to play
 date: 2023-12-18 12:00:00 +1030
 categories: [philosophy]
-tags: [consumerism, meaning, nihilism, freedom]     # TAG names should always be lowercase
+tags: [meaning, nihilism, freedom]     # TAG names should always be lowercase
 ---

 ## People of the free